-Internships are done during the summer months.
-Students who refuse to attend the organization where placed will be required to withdraw from the programme.
-If students fail to submit the requested documents on time, they will be required to seek internship without the assistance of the Coordinator.
+\Internships are done during the summer months.
+Students who refuse to attend internship at the organization at which they are placed will be required to withdraw from the programme.
+If students fail to submit the requested documents on time, they will be required to seek internship without the assistance of the programme coordinator.